ExSidius/OpenWebsite/README.md

 ## What else can I do with this marvellous script?
 Why, the world is your oyster!
 Given that this script is open-source, you can manipulate it as you will.

-It's not a particularly complicated bit of Python code, and it's fairly clear how you can modify the code to use less inputs, to have more macros (it currently only has `mail` going to GMail, and `calendar` going to Google Calendars).
+It's not a particularly complicated bit of Python code, and it's fairly clear how you can modify the code to use less inputs, or to have more macros (it currently only has `mail` going to GMail, and `calendar` going to Google Calendars).

 Enjoy!